“I Killed Your Contract”. Your Guide to Smart Contract Security

 Another issue that dishonest miners can exploit is timestamp dependency.
 A miner may rearrange the timestamp by a few seconds in order to obtain an advantage.
 The timestamp dependency issue is caused by a faulty understanding of timekeeping.
 It allows the Ethereum network to be decoupled from the globally synchronized clock.

-How to Improve Smart Contract Security
+Security Tools: How to Improve Smart Contract Security

 Smart contract security, like any other program, is based on the same principles of coding, testing, and ensuring.
 Below are our tips for what you should do to improve your smart contract security.